 What and When Are You Pricing?

 The first aspect for you to scrutinise is the structure of your pricing strategy.
-This consideration is especially important for new technologies which may not fit into previously used pricing models.
+This consideration is especially important for new technologies that may not fit into previously used pricing models.
 What may have worked for you before may no longer be compatible.

 The best example of this would be SaaS or Software-as-a-Service.
 Cloud-based software like Google Workspace or Dropbox would not have made a profit with a standard upfront payment.
 SaaS transitioned to a subscription-based pricing model which was significantly more successful.